From the beginning...

 Over the past several years, a growing number of individuals and organizations have informally discussed the need for increased opportunities and development of "small farms," a term we envision broadly.

-USDA defines a "small farm" as any farm business grossing $250,000 or less annually.
+USDA defines a "small farm" as any farm business grossing $350,000 or less annually.
 In Texas, 89% of farmers gross $50,000 or less on their farm or ranch operation.
-This is our target audience, but we're interested in providing outreach, training and extension for farms and ranches of any size, production method, organization, etc. We're focused in Texas, and we're especially interested in young, beginning, minority, and veteran farmers and ranchers.
+While our focus is small and mid-sized producers, we're interested in providing outreach, training and extension for farms and ranches of any size, production method, organization, etc. We're focused in Texas, and we're especially interested in young, beginning, minority, and veteran farmers and ranchers.

 The Small Producers Initiative (SPI) was formed through a stakeholder meeting in 2015 hosted by Dr. Ken Mix, and attended by our Advisory Team members.
 The meeting generated ideas for training opportunities, topics and speakers, and a funding strategy.
 We conducted our first conference in August 2017, where we conducted a Needs Assessment of 70 small producers (the majority of conference attendees).